Powell Family Cooking

 Why We Love This Recipe

-• Perfect for Entertaining: A crowd-pleaser that’s great for gatherings.
-Just like these highly requested Spinach and Feta Rolls and our Greek Dolmades Recipe!
+• Great for Gatherings: Fasolakia works well as a side dish or part of a larger Mediterranean-style meal.
+Just like these highly requested Spinach and Feta Rolls and our Greek Dolmades Recipe.

 Fasolakia Recipe Ingredients